hashicorp-dev-advocates/workshop-spring-vault/instruqt/07-dynamic-secrets-add-database-configuration/assignment.md

 leaking the root database username and password, pass the root database username and password as parameters.

+> [!NOTE]
+> It is highly recommended a user within the database is created specifically for Vault to use.
+> For simplicity of the exercise, we will use the default postgres administrator.

 Configure the database connection
 ===